giovannimanetti11/Dragon-bond/README.md

 Users can control a character, choosing to attack or defend in real time.

 ## Features
-- **Random fighter selection**: Fighters are randomly assigned for each match.
+- **Random fighter selection**: fighters are randomly assigned for each match.
-- **Special attacks and defense**: Each fighter possesses special skills and the ability to defend, which allows them to recover health and energy.
+- **Special attacks and defense**: each fighter possesses special skills and the ability to defend, which allows them to recover health and energy.
-- **Realistic sound and avatars**: Sounds are reproduced for many skills, and each character has their own avatar.
+- **Realistic sound and avatars**: sounds are reproduced for many skills, and each character has their own avatar.
-- **Elimination tournament**: The game proceeds in an elimination-style tournament, where winners advance to the final.
+- **Elimination tournament**: the game proceeds in an elimination-style tournament, where winners advance to the final.

 ## Languages
 - HTML